sGowthamhacker/sGowthamhacker/README.md

-# 💫 About Me:
+# 😉 About Me:
-🔭 I’m currently working on Ransomware Analysis and Decryption
-🌱 I’m currently learning Advanced Bug Bounty Techniques
+🔭 I’m currently Pursuing Bachelor Of Engineering in Computer Science and Engineering 🌱 I’m currently learning Advanced Bug Bounty Techniques
 👯 I’m looking to collaborate on Cybersecurity Research & Web App Security
 🤔 I’m looking for help with Real-world Exploit Development